How to Build an Effective Email Management System Without Daily Stress

 📌 Conclusion

-An effective email management system doesn’t require complex tools.
+An effective email management system doesn’t require complex tools — it requires structure and consistency.

 How many unread emails are sitting in your inbox right now?